 A chatbot is software that talks to you.
 That's it.

 You type a question.
 It gives you an answer.
-Sometimes the answer is good.
-Sometimes it sends you to a help article you already read.
-Sometimes it loops you back to "I didn't understand that" three times in a row before routing you to a human.
+Sometimes the answer is solid.
+Sometimes it sends you to a help article you already read twice.
+Sometimes it loops you back to "I didn't understand that" three times before routing you to a human who also doesn't understand.

-Traditional chatbots work on decision trees.
-If the user says X, respond with Y. Think of the live chat widgets on every SaaS website.
-They follow a script.
-They can't improvise.
-They definitely can't go check your CRM, update a spreadsheet, or draft an email on your behalf.
+Traditional chatbots run on decision trees.
+If user says X, respond with Y. Think of the little live chat widget on every SaaS website.
+Follows a script.
+Can't improvise.
+Definitely can't check your CRM, update a spreadsheet, or draft an email on your behalf.

-Modern chatbots (like ChatGPT, Claude, Gemini) are smarter.
+Modern chatbots (ChatGPT, Claude, Gemini) are way smarter.
 They understand natural language.
-They can write, summarize, brainstorm.
+They write, summarize, brainstorm.
 But they still live inside a chat window.
 You ask, they respond.
-That's the entire loop.
+That's the whole loop.

-Quick definition: A chatbot is a conversational interface.
+A chatbot is a conversational interface.
 You talk to it.
 It talks back.
 It doesn't take action in the real world.
 It doesn't connect to your tools.
 It doesn't run tasks while you sleep.
+It's a really smart text box.

 But massive doesn't mean useful for everything.